Focusing in a classroom

 Education for children with auditory processing disorder

 Children with auditory processing disorder (APD) find it tough to focus on what’s being said, especially when there is lots of background noise, as in busy classrooms.
-Roger technology is proven to help children with APD2 to focus on what’s being said, wherever they happen to sit in class.
+Remote microphone systems, like Roger technology, have been shown to help children with APD2 to focus on what’s being said, wherever they happen to sit in class.